mitmproxy/mitmproxy/docs/src/content/howto-ignoredomains.md

   and mitmproxy's interception leads to errors.
 For example, the Twitter app, Windows Update or the Apple App Store fail to work if mitmproxy is active.
 - **Convenience:** You really don't care about some parts of the traffic and just want them to go away.
-Note that mitmproxy's "Limit" option is often the better alternative here, as it is not affected by the limitations listed below.
+Note that mitmproxy's [view_filter](https://docs.mitmproxy.org/stable/concepts-options/#view_filter) option is often the better alternative here, as it is not affected by the limitations listed below.